libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 security protocol to be used.
 2. The selected security protocol performs handshaking and establishes a secure tunnel
-3. The multistream-selection protocol then will run again for multiplexer negotiation.
+3. The multistream-selection protocol then will run again for stream multiplexer negotiation.
-4. The selected multiplexer is then used on the secured connection.
+4. The selected stream multiplexer is then used on the secured connection.

 ## Improved multiplexer negotiation

-The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step. multiplexer negotiation can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for multiplexer negotiation.
+The security protocol's ability of supporting higher level abstract protocol negotiation (for example, TLS's support of ALPN, and Noise's support of Early Data) makes it possible to collapse the step 2 and step 3 in the previous section into one step.
+Multiplexer negotiation can be performed as part of the security protocol handshake, thus there is no need to perform another mutistream -selection negotiation for multiplexer negotiation.